Take an Official State-Approved Hunter Safety Course

 Confirm your residency status and age to determine which license type applies to you.
 Verify any exemptions or special conditions that may affect your eligibility.

-Most new hunters born on or after January 1, 1961, or those under 16 years old, must successfully complete a hunter education course approved by the Georgia DNR before purchasing a license.
+Anyone born on/after Jan 1, 1961 must successfully complete a hunter education course approved by the Georgia DNR before purchasing a license.
 This course covers safety, ethics, and wildlife conservation.

 Take a Georgia DNR‑Approved Hunter Education Course >>